hkailee/quanp/docs/tutorials.rst

 ---------------

-This tutorial analysed and visualized the underlying features that explain each principle component/factor extracted from the S&P500 member companies. `FactorAnalysisForCompaniesBasedOnFinancialMetricsDuringCovid19`_
+This tutorial analysed and visualized the underlying features that explain each principle component/factor extracted from the S&P500 member companies.

+[2020 Sep] `FactorAnalysisForCompaniesBasedOnFinancialMetricsDuringCovid19`_

 .. image:: _static/img/screeplot_varianceratio.png
    :width: 100px